markjfine/nrsc5-dui/README.md

 All the problems I had under WSLg are now resolved.

-Here's a summary of just the major issue that were fixed:
+Here's a summary of just the major issues that were fixed:

 ## Original Problems